open-telemetry/opentelemetry-specification/specification/api-metrics-user.md

 convenience.

 This section applies to calling conventions for counter, gauge, and measure instruments.
-Observer instruments, a special class of gauge defined by callbacks, are discussed in a dedicated section below.

-#### Metric handle calling convention

 As described above, metric events consist of an instrument, a set of labels, and a numerical value, plus associated context.
 The performance of a metric API depends on the work done to enter a new measurement.
-One approach to reduce cost is to pre-aggregate results, so that subsequent events happening in the same collection period, for the same label set, combine into the same working memory.
+One approach to reduce cost is to aggregate intermediate results in the SDK, so that subsequent events happening in the same collection period, for the same label set, combine into the same working memory.

+In this document, the term "aggregation" is used to describe the process of coalescing metric events for a complete set of labels, whereas "grouping" is used to describe further coalescing aggregate metric data into a reduced number of key dimensions.
+SDKs may be designed to perform aggregation and/or grouping in the process, with various trade-offs in terms of complexity and performance.

+#### Metric handle calling convention

-This approach requires locating an entry for the instrument and label set in a table of some kind, finding the place where a group of metric events are being aggregated.
+This approach requires locating an entry for the instrument and label set in a table of some kind, finding the location where a metric events are being aggregated.
 This lookup can be successfully precomputed, giving rise to the Handle calling convention.